The Top 10 Myths about Your Household Plumbing

 Also, the boiling water can actually melt grease, which will then harden and create an even bigger clog.
 Instead, first try using a plunger or a drain snake to clear the clog.
 You might also consider pouring a mixture of baking soda and vinegar down the drain, followed by some hot – but not boiling – water.

-Lemons can clean your garbage disposal.
+2. Lemons can clean your garbage disposal.

 Lemons might make your garbage disposal smell nice, but they won’t actually do much to clean it.
 The acidity of lemons can actually corrode your garbage disposal, so it’s best to avoid using them.
 Stick to using soap and water to clean your disposal.

-Pour beer down your drain to unclog it.
+3. Pour beer down your drain to unclog it.

-You should pour bleach down your drain to clean it.
+4. You should pour bleach down your drain to clean it.

 Pouring bleach down your drain might seem like a good way to clean it, but it can actually damage your pipes.
 Bleach is a corrosive substance that can eat away at your pipes, causing them to leak.
 Stick to using soap and water to clean your drain.
 Again, some of Wellington’s old pipes will not thank you.

-You should pour grease down the drain.
+5. You can pour grease down the drain.

 Pouring grease down the drain might seem like a good way to get rid of it, but it can actually cause problems.
 The grease can solidify in your pipes and cause blockages, and Wellington has enough plumbing problems without this being added.
 It’s best to dispose of grease in the trash.

-You should pour salt down the drain to prevent clogs.
+6. You should pour salt down the drain to prevent clogs.

 Pouring salt down the drain might seem like a good way to prevent clogs, but it can actually damage your pipes.
 Salt is a corrosive substance that can eat away at your pipes, causing them to leak.
 Stick to using a drain snake or a plunger to clear clogs.

-You should never flush tampons down the toilet.
+9. You should never flush tampons down the toilet.

 Tampons should not be flushed down the toilet because they can expand and cause blockages.
 However, tampons will not clog your sewer line.
 They will eventually decompose, so there’s no need to worry about them causing any long-term damage.